nanoframework/nanoFramework.IoT.Device/devices/AtModem/README.md

 This binding is a generic AT Modem handler that can be extended for different usage.
 The first implementation is for the `Sim7080` which supports both `CAT-M` and `NB-IoT`.
 It can be controlled through AT command via a Serial/UART interface.
 There is as well a partial implementation of `SIM800`.

 > Note: The module is tested on a `Sim7080` but is also compatible with Sim7070 and Sim7090 and with a `SIM800H`.
+It has also been tested on a `SIM8868`.

 This project is officially supported by [SIMCom](https://www.simcom.com/).